Wellington

 Market Overview

 We’re also still seeing the lingering effects of restructuring and realignments in the public sector.
-These have stalled hiring in many government teams, with some departments unable to make decisions or commit to extensions beyond the current financial year.
+These have stalled hiring in many government teams.
 Despite this, there are isolated pockets of growth, and business areas that are starting to pop up with new activity.

 Nik King-Turner